glenford/sbt-jetty-embed/README.md

 It supports both Jetty-6 & Jetty-7.

-This plugin takes a brute force approach, it copies a startup source file into your source tree, which provides the jetty embed code.
+This plugin takes a brute force approach, it copies a startup source file into a local managed source tree, which provides the jetty embed code.
 It then overrides the webapp prepare task to also unpack the jetty jars into the root of the war file.

 Important Note
 --------------